Chenilles-Network/chenilles-network.github.io/roadmap.md

 with anything after the Minimal State Channel Prototype.

 1. Use of a Schnorr or ECDSA multisig lock to protect a State Channel.
-   This enhances both the efficiency of the network and its privacy.
+   This enhances both the efficiency of the network and its privacy, by making State Channels indistinguishable from regular addresses as long as participants cooperate, and not cost anything more either.
    (18 dvwk)
 2. Use of zk-SNARKs (via Lurk, SnarkyJS, etc.) to add privacy to payment conditions even during non-cooperating exits.